curtp/initiative_tracker/README.md

 ```
 !init reroll - Re-rolls initiative for the current characters
 ```
+You can also click the crossing arrows (2nd from right) under the display to re-roll initiative (see screenshot above)

 **Reset Initiative**
 ```
 !init reset - Clears the done indicators and sets the first character as up
 ```
+You can also click the circle arrows (2nd from left) under the display to reset initiative (see screenshot above)

 **Help**
 ```